What is an example of sexual harassment?

 There are lots of different ways someone can (sometimes unknowingly) sexually harass another person and it’s not always physical.
 Sexual harassment can also be verbal.

-However from 26th October, this is changing.
-From this date, it will become a legal duty for you to be taking “reasonable steps” at work to prevent sexual harassment from happening.
-This includes harassment by third parties.
+This law means it is now a legal duty for you to be taking “reasonable steps” at work to prevent sexual harassment from happening.
+This is a proactive duty - an employer mustn't wait until something has happened to take action.

 The EHRC has released official guidance on what you can do to help prevent sexual harassment in your workplace.
 This includes:

-The point of this new duty is to stop employers from waiting until an allegation happens.
+The point of this duty is to stop employers from waiting until an allegation happens.

 You will need to be able to prove that you’re taking preventative steps.
 And if you can’t show that you are, your staff would have the right to complain to the authorities.